Christonja/100-days-of-code/log.md

 **Today's Progress**: Finished and checked the music program in CS50

 **Thoughts**: Not much time today to do anything, but happy to have finished the music program now just a few final things to do before moving on to the next weeks work.

+### Day 8: August 21, Tuesday, 2018

+**Today's Progress**: Finished the Telephone number checker on Free Code Camp, very complex regular expression (At least out of what I've come across), but eventually figured out where I was going wrong, I needed to use the ? syntax to represent where there was 1 or 0 of something.
+Because of the sample data some options had 1 or 0 spaces, or 1 or zero hyphens etc. and both had to be accepted.

+**Thoughts**: Just managed to get my hour in today.
+Been a hectic few days, but loving the 100 days of code challenge, keeping me coding in amongst it all!